Last updated: 28/04/23

 We will process your personal and ‘special category’ data in accordance with the General Data Protection Regulation (GDPR) and Data Protection Act 2018 as follows:

-When relying on consent as the lawful basis for a consultation if you are under the age of 13 we are required to seek consent from your parent/guardian who has parental responsibility.
+When relying on consent as the lawful basis for an online consultation if you are under the age of 13 we are required to seek consent from your parent/guardian who has parental responsibility.

 Where the Council runs a competition to encourage participation in a consultation, if you wish to join the competition we will seek your separate consent to use your information for this purpose.